 Once your website is up and running, it can even be easy to integrate it with the other software you use.
 One common example is connecting your ecommerce platform to the system you use to manage order fulfillment.

 If you outsource fulfillment to a 3PL, this can streamline the flow of information, eliminating the need for you to send your orders to the 3PL each day.
 This means your store automatically sends orders to your fulfillment provider to begin the process of picking, packing, and shipping.

 6. Run creative marketing campaigns

 Just because you have your own website doesn’t mean customers will automatically come flocking to you.
 Once you have a store, you will have to work to get shoppers there.
-The first step to acquiring customers is to drive traffic to your site.
+The first step to acquiring customers is to drive traffic to your site through a mix of SEO strategies and a strong online presence on social media.
 It’s not always easy to set up the right campaigns; however, you have a lot more flexibility with the ways you can get people to find and buy from you.

 Some common tactics include using Facebook and Google ads to reach your audience.
 You can also create content for your website by researching and incorporating the keywords people use to search for a solution like yours.
 You have the ability to run promotions or flash sales to generate interest and retarget past purchasers.

 According to Clutch, 37% of shoppers say discounts or coupons can attract them back to retailers’ websites.
 Overall, there are countless ways to attract people to your brand – from creating videos to running a contest – that can lead to a sale.

 Having your own website is an important piece of your ecommerce strategy.
 It is a great way for you to grow your brand, acquire loyal customers, gain new insights, and get creative with your marketing.
 However, relying on a single channel for all of your sales can also be problematic.
 Diversifying where you sell online can help you reach new customers, especially as ecommerce becomes more competitive.